 In summary, affinity maps work:

-At NetizenExperience, we’ve helped create affinity maps for various UX research projects.
-Reach out for a discussion on how they can be useful for your UX design project.
+At NetizenExperience, we’ve helped create affinity maps for various user research services projects.
+Reach out for a discussion on how they can be useful for your UX design project